ellayipinghou/bttai-final-project/README.md

 By inferring income from available demographic and behavioral data, businesses can better understand their users and improve strategic decision-making.
 However, it’s also important to consider the ethical implications of such predictions, particularly in contexts like lending or insurance, to ensure responsible and fair use of AI.

+🚀 **Model Selection:**

+I chose to use tree-based models because they can handle both numerical and categorical features without extensive preprocessing, work well for binary classification tasks, and are more interpretable than models like Neural Networks.
+While KNN and logistic regression can also be applied to binary classification, they require feature scaling and can struggle to capture complex nonlinear relationships as well as tree-based models.

+I started by training a simple Decision Tree model and then extended to ensemble methods like Random Forests and Gradient-Boosted Decision Trees.
+For each of these three model types, I conducted a grid search with 5-fold cross-validation to find the hyperparameters that result in the best validation performance.
+After the grid search, I compared the validation accuracies of the best-performing configurations of each model (DT, RF, GBDT) to make my final selection and fit the final model.
+The result was a Random Forest Classifier with max depth = 50, n estimators = 300, minimum samples per leaf = 1, and criterion = entropy.

 🧠 **Key Concepts Demonstrated:**
 - Supervised Learning & Binary Classification
 - Data Preprocessing: Handling missing values, winsorization, one-hot encoding, train-test split